oskarfernlund/niteshade/_sources/about.rst.txt

 nefarious objective (e.g. flipping labels so that a classifier systematically misclassifies a particular object).
-Data poisoning attacks against online learning are of particular concern, as many online learning systems make decisions in real-time and therefore small changes in performance can have drastic immediate consequences (e.g. perturbing stock price data may cause a trading bot to make unprofitable trades, painting zeros on speed limit signs may cause an autonomous vehicle to accelerate dangerously).
+Data poisoning attacks against online learning are of particular concern, as many online learning systems make decisions in real-time and therefore corrupted input data can lead to drastic immediate consequences (e.g. perturbing stock price data may cause a trading bot to make unprofitable trades, painting over stop signs may cause an autonomous vehicle to drive recklessly).

 .. _defending_against_data_poisoning_attacks: